awslabs/graphstorm/docs/source/advanced/link-prediction.rst

-This metric is easy to interpret but has the disadvantage that any position beyond the top-k is not taken into account, so does not provide a holistic view needed for cross-model comparison.
+This metric is easy to interpret but has the disadvantage that any position beyond the top-k is not taken into account, so does not provide a holistic view needed for cross-model comparison, and is also sensitive to the number of negatives in the set.

 Adjusted Mean Ranking Index (AMRI)